 Cleanse and moisturize every day.
 Exfoliate and use a vitamin C and E serum and mask once to twice a week.
 The serum can be used daily as well.

 Look for products that have as many natural ingredients as possible.
 Natural would be best for the skin.

 Avoid overexposure to the sun, and wear sunscreen.

 If you cannot wear sunscreen, wear a hat, cover up or find shade when enjoying the sunny weather.

 And everything is not for everybody, so you may have to do a little research in finding what will work for you.

 Until next time…Love the skin you’re in!

-This blog is informational only.
-It is intended to give the reader something to consider when looking for ways to self care.
+Disclaimer: This blog is informational purposes only.
+It is intended to give the reader something to consider when looking for ways for self care.
 Happy Skin Everyone!